hackolade/docs/Studio/Concepts1.md

 **Note:** you should should choose carefully the basis for your new branch, if that basis is any other branch than main/master.&nbsp; This is because a new branch inherits all the history and content of the branch on which it is based.
 This article [explains Git branches with a LEGO analogy](<https://opensource.com/article/22/4/git-branches> "target=\"\_blank\"").

 &nbsp;

+&nbsp;

+## Creation of change/merge/pull requests

+The peer review feature is a very popular collaboration extension to Git, supported by most of the repository hubs.&nbsp; It allows changes made by a user to be submitted for review and approval by another user before being merged into a target branch. &nbsp;

+&nbsp;

+Changes to data models are proposed in a branch, to ensure that the target branch only contains finished and approved work.&nbsp; Anyone with read access to a repository is allowed to submit changes for review.

+&nbsp;

+**Note:**&nbsp; the naming conventions differ slightly between repository hub providers.&nbsp; GitHub, for example, uses the terminology *pull requests*, whereas GitLab uses *merge requests*.&nbsp; Both refer to the same concept.&nbsp; Hackolade Studio takes into account the specific terminology of the hub provider.&nbsp; However, in this documentation, we abstract them and refer to the more generic "change requests".

+&nbsp;

+&nbsp;

+## Review of change/merge/pull requests

+Peers may comment a change request and solicit adjustments to be made to the data models in the branch.&nbsp; Designated reviewers may approve or reject change requests.